compile_events · live

 }

-Other MCP clients: any tool that speaks the MCP standard accepts an HTTP server URL.
-Configure with server name flatland, the URL above, and the X-API-Key header.
-To smoke-test from a terminal:
+Other MCP clients: any tool that speaks the MCP standard accepts an stdio command.
+Configure with server name flatland, command npx -y flatland-client mcp, and FLATLAND_API_KEY in the env.
+To smoke-test that the bridge launches from a terminal:

 06